MagnusLii/iot-project-tx00ex87-3001-Stargazer/esp32-cam/Readme.md

 ### Code notes

 `.jpeg_quality = 8` Is the lowest it can go while staying stable, 7 works mostly, 6 will fail most times.
+^^ this needs to be tested again, I've done code improvements.